 Getting paid during your notice period

-This is how you calculate the weekly average:
+If your pay does vary, this is how you would calculate the weekly average:

 Payment in lieu of notice